 Besides a storefront, these subscriptions offer a large number of fixed-price and auction listings per month, customer support, and other features.

-And there are additional levels for larger retailers.
+There are additional levels for larger retailers.

 Trial period: eBay offers no free trials.